cu-library/ezproxy-config-lint/CHECKS.md

 EZproxy [only reads origins and does not read paths](https://help.oclc.org/Library_Management/EZproxy/Configure_resources/Groups).
 The origin is the combination of the scheme (http or https), the host (google.com, help.oclc.org), and the port.
 EZproxy does not care about paths (/astronomy, /login).
 The linter will report if you've already used an origin in another stanza, so that you can ensure that limiting access via Groups works as you expect.

 ---------

 ### L2003 - Duplicate `URL` directive in stanza

-More than one `URL` directive present in a stanza.
+Stanzas should not contain more than one `URL` directive.

 ---------

 ### L2004 - `Title` value already seen

 The linter tracks stanza `Title` values and reports when a value has been seen more than once.
+Each stanza should have a unique `Title`.

 ---------